 What does Christian Hip Hop need less of?

 Christian hip hop needs less pride and division.
 I hate going to events and seeing cliques separated, I hate seeing artist who won’t approach a fan and introduce themselves, this pride is killing our community.
 Its causes a distance between the artist and the fan, it’s like the artist only wants to be bothered with the fan, when the fan is buying the album and that aint right.
 Also the division is Christian hip hop is crazy, this is the Body of Christ, if the world can’t see us unified and they see us bickering and having these lil girl arguments and beefs then our image will not attract them to the cross.
-S.O.
-IT, that’s how the world handles things and last time I checked we were only in the world, we aint of it.
+STOP IT, that’s how the world handles things and last time I checked we were only in the world, we aint of it.

 Any last words?